Parx Casino and Racing: Casino

 Parx has over 3,200 slot machines.
 Electronic table games, such as roulette and blackjack, and video poker are also available.
 On December 18, 2009, the casino building opened, with 3,300 slot machines.
 On July 18, 2010, the casino began operating table games.
 Parx has 188 tables, offering games including blackjack, craps, roulette, and baccarat.

 Parx East, featuring card games, held its ribbon cutting ceremony on December 22, 2010.
 Parx East became the new name of the grandstand with gambling returning to that building.
 Gaming was now divided between two buildings on the Parx complex.

 In January 2018, the Xcite Center and adjacent brand new poker room featuring over 48 tables opened in the main casino building as part of a $50 million expansion; poker was previously in the Parx East building.
 The poker room opened on January 11, 2018, while the Xcite Center opened on January 13, 2018.

 The Pennsylvania Gaming Control Board approved a sports betting license for Parx on October 3, 2018.
 On November 2, 2018, Parx announced plans for a $10 million project that constructed a sportsbook called Parx Sportsbook, with a planned opening date of 2019.
 In the meantime, the casino operated a temporary sportsbook in the space of the Club 360 bar.
 Sports betting at Parx began on January 8, 2019, with a soft opening; the formal grand opening occurred on January 10, 2019.
 The permanent 7400 sqft sportsbook opened on August 8, 2019, which consists of a 156 ft HD media wall that can show 36 games at once, 200 seats, a bar, 3 VIP areas, 6 teller windows, and 18 automated kiosks.
 Sports betting is available on multiple sports including NFL, NBA, MLB, NHL, college football, college basketball, golf, soccer, and MMA.
 Parx launched an online sports betting app on June 24, 2019.

 On July 15, 2019, Parx conducted a soft launch for online gambling, with the full launch occurring on July 18, 2019, after a testing period.
 Online gambling offered by Parx consists of slot machines, table games, and online poker.
 On March 15, 2022, Parx launched the betPARX app for online gambling and online sports betting.
 The betPARX app is available in Pennsylvania, New Jersey, Maryland, Michigan, and Ohio.

 Parx is planning to construct Parx Casino Hotel, a 13-story hotel with 300 rooms, two restaurants, a coffee shop, banquet hall, spa, and fitness center, adjacent to the casino.
 Plans for the hotel were approved by Bensalem Township Council on March 13, 2023.
 As of October 2023, construction on the Parx Casino Hotel is on hold.
-On June 24, 2024, Parx announced that it has purchased the Inn at Fox Chase, a 167-room hotel adjacent to the casino, which it plans to renovate and rebrand within the next year.
+On June 24, 2024, Parx announced that it has purchased the Inn at Fox Chase, a 167-room hotel adjacent to the casino, which it plans to renovate and rebrand.
+The Parxview Hotel opened on March 26, 2026, with a ribbon-cutting ceremony held.